 Information Screen $150/month

+Cost Recovery: It is the intent of the City to recover roughly 70% of the operations and maintenance expenses incurred by the Ice Arena through sources of revenue other than taxes (see Section 8.2 above).

 Recreation Program and Pass Fees: The Park City Ice Arena offers a variety of organized programs and passes.
-Due to the fluctuations in the number of participants and frequent changes in circumstances, program fees are established on a program-by-program basis by dividing the number of projected participants by the estimated program costs.
+Due to the fluctuations in the number of participants and frequent changes in circumstances, program fees are established on a program-by-program basis.

 Fee Increases: Recommendations for fee increases may be made on an annual basis.
 The City will pursue frequent small increases as opposed to infrequent large ones.
 Staff will be required to provide an annual review and analysis of the financial posture of the Ice Arena Fund along with justification for any recommended increase.
 When establishing fees, the City will consider rates charged by other public and private providers as well as the ability of the users to pay.